Full transparency, this hot matcha latte recipe is not a recipe; it’s more of a method.

 Description

-For all my girlies who love the Starbucks hot matcha latte, consider this your replacement recipe!
-It’s creamy, frothy, sweet, and layered with notes of honey and vanilla bean.
-Like could a matcha latte get any better?
+This hot matcha latte is creamy, frothy, sweet, and layered with notes of honey and vanilla bean.
+Like could a matcha latte get any better?Â

 Ingredients

-- 2 tsp honey
+- 15g honey

 Instructions

-- Pour the almond milk into your frother, along with the matcha, vanilla bean paste, and celtic sea salt.
+- Pour the water into your frother, along with the kosher salt, vanilla, and sifted matcha.
 Turn the frother on the hot setting.
-While the matcha froths, stream in the honey – this will ensure the honey doesn’t stick to the bottom of the frother.
+While the matcha froths, stream in the honey – this will ensure the honey doesn’t stick to the bottom of the frother.Â

 I made this today and I truly enjoyed it!
 It was my first time having matcha.
 Bought the brand you use and a frother just to try this.
 It was worth it!
 I will be having this matcha latte more often!
 Thank you for sharing!!